bbevan/exlean/README.md

 ```bash
  sh blog.sh
 ```
-Magic occurs in the background.
+:bulb: Magic occurs in the background.

 ```
 You will be prompted for your github